Terms of Service

 If the commissioner resumes communication at a later date after their commission has been officially cancelled, the commission may be resumed.
 This offer expires after one year of no communication, however.
 At which point the commissioner must restart the commission process completely and will be required to pay for any new work in full.

 As the artist suffers from some mental and physical health issues, please expect some delays.
-Turn around time can take up to 3-4 months, though the average is usually within one month of ordering.
 Please allow at least a month before inquiring about the status of your commission.

 Queuing, Progress, and Revisions

 The artist reserves the right to work through her list of commissions in any order she sees fit.
 Commissions are not first come, first serve unless specified by the artist or if the commissioner provides a specific date by which they require their piece be completed.
 The commissioner must express this upon placing the order for the commission.
+Rushed or priority orders will be charged 20% of base price for the highest-cost item.
 Commission slots are generally completed in the order in which they are placed into the "Commission Queue" column on the Trello page.
 The last slots to be filled in a commission opening will generally go near the bottom of the queue, as the artist already has a more detailed idea of what will come of the items near the top of the queue, and therefore, is likely more/better prepared to start them.

 Commissioners will be given a Trello card upon finalizing the details of the commission.

-The artist will always email the commissioner to confirm approval at certain stages.
+The artist will always contact the commissioner through the commissioner's preferred means as indicated at time of ordering to confirm approval at certain stages.
 These include the Thumbnail, Sketch, and Final stages.
 Additional WIPs may be emailed to the commissioner directly if the artist requires further direction, otherwise these intermediary phases will be updated to the Trello card along with a timestamp detailing the amount of time taken thus far and any notes regarding future details to be implemented in the coming phase.

 Content and Subject Matter